Updated: Dec 9, 2025 | Source: 2022-2026 Question Pool | Topic: T2B

 Memory Aid

-Real-World Application
+Real-World Example

 Your local repeater requires a CTCSS tone of 100.0 Hz.
 You program your radio to transmit this tone along with your voice.
 When you transmit, the repeater detects the 100.0 Hz tone (which you can't hear) and opens its squelch to retransmit your signal.
 Without the correct CTCSS tone, the repeater won't respond, even if your signal is strong enough.

-FCC Part 97.205Key Concepts
+Reference: FCC Part 97.205

-CTCSS, Sub-audible tone, Squelch control, Repeater access
+CTCSS Sub-audible tone Squelch control Repeater access

 Verified Content

-Question from official FCC Technician Class question pool.
-Explanation reviewed by licensed amateur radio operators.
+Question from the official FCC Technician Class pool.
+Explanation reviewed by licensed amateur radio operators and mapped to the T2B topic.